 |Tip Type||Removable tip|

 |Microscope Compatibility||Custom integration*|

-Specially designed for x-ray microscopes and synchrotron beamline end stations, Hummingbird Scientific’s x-ray microscope liquid cell system uses the same removable tip design as our liquid TEM holder, allowing for cross-correlative experiments across x-ray and electron microscope platforms.
-The two chip fluid cell allows users to quickly and easily prepare and exchange samples while remaining confident in the cell’s seal.
+Specially designed for X-ray microscopes and X-ray synchrotron beamline end stations, Hummingbird Scientific’s X-ray microscope liquid cell system uses the same removable tip design as our liquid TEM holder, allowing for cross-correlative experiments across x-ray and electron microscope platforms.
+The two chip liquid cell allows users to quickly and easily prepare and exchange samples while remaining confident in the cell’s seal.

 - Imaging biological specimens in liquid environments

 - Intercalation in battery electrodes

 Left: Hummingbird Scientific’s liquid-electrochemical x-ray microscope system at the Advanced Photon Source at Argonne National Laboratory.Read MoreEdit

 Hummingbird Scientific’s x-ray liquid system encloses the sample within a microfabricated liquid cell located in the holder tip, which is separated from the microscope chamber environment by a patented sealing mechanism.
 The microfluidic pump, optional heating controller and potentiostat are located outside of the chamber and are connected to the tip via a customizable chamber interface and vacuum-sealed supply system.
 Hummingbird’s two-chip liquid cell allows users to prepare their samples using the sample methods they would employ for any other electron transparent-membrane substrate.

 Our liquid system’s unique removable holder tip allows for correlative imaging of transmission electron, scanning electron, X-ray, and optical microscopy of samples in liquid environments.
 Dedicated holders are available for each technique.
 All holders can interface with the same liquid-cell tip for site-specific imaging.